 Peggy Guggenheim, image courtesy of www.guggenheim.org

 Finish off your visit to Venice in style by taking in an opera at Teatro La Fenice, one of the most famous global landmarks in the world of opera.
 The opera house was first built in 1755 and became the place where all the great composers such as Verdi and Rossini had their operatic premieres.
 The calendar of events lives up to its name as much today as ever, with ballets and concerts of other musical genres also taking place here.
 Teatro La Fenice is open daily, with most shows starting at 15:30 or 19:00.
-Book tickets online in advance.
+For information on advance bookings click here

 Interior of Teatro La Fenice